 Bawtry is a quaint market town located southeast of Doncaster.
 It’s brimming with history and offers a range of trendy shops, eateries, and bars for visitors to explore.
-The Phoenix Theatre is one of its main attractions that provides high-quality entertainment.
-Not to forget the Bawtry Paintball Fields, known as Europe’s largest paintballing venue - it’s an action-packed spot not to be missed!
+The Phoenix Theatre is one of its major attractions that provides high-quality entertainment.
+Not to forget the Bawtry Paintball Fields, known as Europe’s largest paint balling venue – it’s an action-packed spot not to be missed!

 Just north of Doncaster, you’ll find Edenthorpe.
-Primarily residential in nature, Edenthorpe is home to several stunning parks perfect for leisurely strolls or picnics.
+Primarily residential, Edenthorpe is home to several stunning parks perfect for leisurely strolls or picnics.
 Sandall Beat Wood is especially popular among locals and tourists alike for its natural beauty.
-Moreover, the area features numerous shopping outlets where visitors can enjoy retail therapy.
+The area features many shopping outlets where visitors can enjoy retail therapy.

 Landmarks near Doncaster